Highland County, Virginia: Economy

 In October 2013, Highland County's labor force was composed of 1,142 people and had an unemployment rate of 5.3%.
 Historically, agriculture has played a significant role in the economy of Highland County.
 Cattle grazing is especially suited for the area as the mountainous terrain leaves only a small fraction of the total land suitable for cultivation.
 Agricultural purposes use approximately 36% of the county's land.
 In 2012, agriculture, forestry, fishing, and hunting accounted for 7.8% of the jobs in the county.
 According to 2007 census data, there were 239 farms, 76764 acres of farmland, and 8581 acres of harvested cropland in the county.
 Wool production is a significant industry in the county, which was ranked fifth in Virginia in 2010 for the largest number of lamb and sheep with approximately 4,500 head.
 Highland County in 2010 had approximately 8,000 head of cattle, 53rd in the state, and produced 15,700 tons of hay in 2009, also ranked 53rd in the state.
 The county has 211300 acres of timberland, of which the majority is on private lands.
 Between 1986 and 2001, the average annual average harvest value of timber in the county was $1,248,889, ranked 54th in the state.

 The largest employment sector in the county in 2012 was government, accounting for 34.1% of jobs.
 Among government jobs, local government jobs represented the majority, with 25.7% of jobs in all sectors.
 The finance and insurance sector accounted for 9.6% of all jobs, and health care and social assistance accounted for 8.2%.
 Construction held 7.2% of jobs, followed by retail trade with 6.8%.
 The remainder of jobs were distributed among various other sectors.
 The largest employers were Allen Lowry Logging and Highland County Public Schools.

 Highland County is located in the Appalachian region as defined by the Appalachian Regional Commission (ARC).
 The county as of 2014 is considered to have a "transitional" economy by the ARC, meaning it ranks "between the worst 25 percent and the best 25 percent" of counties and it is in a transitional period between weak and strong economies.

+We see a little change in Highland County after looking at reports from 2023, we see a massive jump in the percent of people working in Management occupations at 25.5% and following behind that is Office administration 13.5% and construction and extraction at 9.38% then farming at 5.03%.
+We saw a big decrease in farming, fishing and forestry occupations based on the numbers from 2012.